-The updated Focus ST is available with a 247bhp 2.0-litre, four-cylinder EcoBoost engine under the bonnet – downsizing from its predecessor's five-cylinder 2.5-litre unit – or a 182bhp 2.0 TDCi diesel for the first time.
-The latter returns 67.3mpg and CO2 emissions of 110g/km, but takes 1.6 seconds longer to get from 0-62mph, at 8.1 seconds.
+The updated model sets out to continue that trend, and is available with either a 247bhp 2.0-litre, four-cylinder EcoBoost engine under the bonnet – downsizing from its predecessor's five-cylinder 2.5-litre unit – or a 182bhp 2.0 TDCi diesel for the first time.

-The sporty chassis and impressive handling of the standard model have been enhanced, too, and the Focus really can take the fight to its hot hatch rivals, the Renaultsport Megane 265, Volkswagen Golf GTI and GTD.
+Hot Focus aficionados can spot the latest model by its more aggressive, sportier styling, set off by a lower, wider stance.
+The sporty chassis and impressive handling of the standard model have been enhanced, too, as the Focus beefs up its arsenal in the battle with some very capable hot hatch rivals like the Renaultsport Megane 265, Volkswagen Golf GTI and GTD.

-While fans of the previous Focus RS will be eagerly awaiting the arrival of an even hotter version, for now they will have to make do with the ST as the range-topper.
-The Focus ST comes with five doors and a six-speed manual gearbox only, and in three simple trim levels - ST, ST-2 and ST-3.
-For those who need some extra space, there's even a Focus ST estate available.
+While fans of the previous Focus RS will be eagerly awaiting the arrival of an even hotter version in 2016, for now they will have to make do with the ST as the range-topper.
+There’s no three door option, as the Focus ST comes with five doors and a six-speed manual gearbox only.
+Plus, there are only three simple trim levels: ST, ST-2 and ST-3.
+For those who need some extra space, a Focus ST estate version is also available.

 Engines, performance and drive

-However, if fuel economy is important then the new 182bhp 2.0 TDCi model is the one to go for.
+However, if fuel economy is important, then the new 182bhp 2.0 TDCi option is the one to go for.
 Throttle response isn't as frantic as the petrol model, and that's reflected in the performance figures, but it's quick enough with loads of torque for effortless in-gear acceleration.
+The diesel returns 67.3mpg, but takes 1.6 seconds longer to get from 0-62mph, at 8.1 seconds.

-To ensure the latest car sounds as good as the old car, a sound symposia has been fitted to both the petrol and diesel models by Ford to enhance the engine note.
+To ensure the latest car sounds as good as its predecessor, a sound ‘synthesiser’ has been fitted to both the petrol and diesel models by Ford to enhance the engine note inside.
 This delivers a purposeful, growling soundtrack that will no doubt please fast Ford enthusiasts.

-If you like the sound of the petrol model, but 247bhp is not enough, Ford's official tuner, Mountune, can bolt on a performance upgrade that boosts the Focus ST's power to 272bhp, and torque to 400Nm.
-In addition to taking all of 90-minutes to fit from a Mountune approved Ford dealer, it'll also set you back around £1,200.
+If you like the sound of the petrol model, but 247bhp is not enough, Ford's official tuner, Mountune, can bolt on a performance upgrade that boosts the car’s power to 272bhp and torque to 400Nm.
+In addition to taking all of 90-minutes to fit from a Mountune-approved Ford dealer, it'll also set you back around £1,200.

-The Mountune upgrade is an official upgrade, so it won't void the car's warranty.
-However, while the kit gives the Focus ST plenty of mid-range grunt, the additional boost in power is a little too much for the chassis to handle.
+The Mountune upgrade is an official upgrade, so it won't void the Focus ST’s warranty.
+However, while the kit gives the hot hatch plenty of mid-range grunt, the additional boost in power is a little too much for the chassis to handle.

 MPG, CO2 and running costs

-The new 2.0-litre EcoBoost engine returns a combined cycle of 41.5mpg, plus CO2 emissions of 159g/km - both improvements over the pre-facelift model thanks to the addition of stop-start.
-However, these improvements still can't quite match those of the Golf GTI, with comparable figures of 47.1mpg and CO2 emissions of 139g/km.
+The new 2.0-litre EcoBoost engine returns a 41.5mpg economy and emits 159g/km of CO2 – both improvements over the pre-facelift model thanks to the addition of a stop-start system.
+However, these improvements still can't quite match those of the Golf GTI, which returns 47.1mpg and emits 139g/km.

 Depreciation is where Ford always falls down, and the Focus ST is no different.
-Residual values are alarming for potential buyers, as our experts predict that the petrol ST will struggle to hold onto 40 per cent of its value after three years.
-The diesel version should fare better though, with industry analyst CAP predicting it will hold its value better than the Golf GTD.
+Residual values are alarming for potential buyers, as our experts predict that the petrol ST will struggle to hold onto 40 per cent of its new value after three years.
+The diesel version should fare better, however, with industry analyst CAP predicting it will be worth more than the Golf GTD.